Resume & Cover Letter

 - SEC Resource Library (Books) - We have a great library of resources for job search and resume development in Reid 219.

-A cover letter often serves multiple purposes.
-The primary is to provide a story and a more detailed explanation of your skills and experiences.
+A cover letter often serves multiple purposes, mainly to provide a story and a more detailed explanation of your skills and experiences.
 Try to create a cover letter that is both informative and interesting to the reader.
 Do not send one generic cover letter to multiple employers.
 If you want to catch their attention, you must tailor the letter to each individual organization.

 Additionally, your cover letter demonstrates your writing skills.
 Make sure that your cover letter is grammatically sound and free of spelling mistakes.